This post may contain affiliate links. Please read our disclosure.

 The TSA does not currently need any medical documents that cover diabetes medicine and supplies.

-Despite this, owning a medical certificate may help prevent misconceptions and make the screening process faster, especially if you are traveling internationally.
+Despite this, having a medical certificate may help prevent misconceptions and make the screening process faster, especially if you are traveling internationally.

 Ask your doctor for a note saying that you live with diabetes and what medications and supplies you need to fly with.